All Products

 partitioned by

 • Select Existing Table: Choose a table from the same project or data source.
-The archive table must include all fields and validation fields from the quality monitoring table.
-You can click View Exception Archive Table DDL to view the table creation statement.
-The script format is as follows:
+The archive table must include all fields from the quality monitoring table and verification fields.
+Click View Exception Archive Table DDL to see the CREATE TABLE statement.
+Script format:

 create table current_table_name_exception_data